steadylearner/Steadylearner/post/rust-How to build sitemap for images with Rust.md

 If you read the previous post for sitemap with Rust, You could build sitemap.xml and sitemap.xml for routes in your website.

-This post is to help otherswho have to handle many images and build sitemap.
+This post is to help others who have to handle many images and build sitemap for them.

 You will find that it is not so difficult with **Rust**.